CircleCI-Public/my-first-blog/README.md

 ### Ensure you are using Python version 3
 python3 --version
- I am running in venv is Python 3.8.2
+ I have running in venv Python 3.8.2
 ### Once you're in that virtualenv run
 pip install -r requirements.txt
 ### Migrate database by running